UnravelSports/unravelsports/README.md

 🌀 Installation
 ----
 Due to compatibility issue **unravelsports** currently only works on Python 3.11 with spektral==1.20.0 tensorflow==2.14.0 and keras==2.14.0.
-It is tested on the latest versions of Ubuntu, MacOS and Windows.
 These dependencies come pre-installed with the package!

+This package is tested on the latest versions of Ubuntu, MacOS and Windows.

 The easiest way to get started is by running: